pepers/vim-adventures/README.md

    - go back to the previous puzzles and save each to a different register using yank
       - I saved each, in order, from registers a-d, starting on the first character of each phrase:
          - 'Betty rules' → `"ayw` for 'Betty ' + `"Aye` for 'rule' + `"Ay$` for 's' (on the last 's' of 'darkness', because it was the last character on the line)
-         - 'tweedle beetle' → `"b2ye` for 'tweedle beetle'
+         - 'tweetle beetle' → `"b2ye` for 'tweetle beetle'
          - 'on the wall' → `"c3ye` for 'on the wall'
          - 'One Ring' → `"d2ye` for 'One Ring'
    - go back to this puzzle and past the phrases in the right spot, using the right registers